-Even if you are successful, then the contribution from your opponent will not normally cover the full amount you have to pay us in fees and we would normally expect only 60-70% of our fees to be recovered from your opponent, but it could be less than that.
-In fact, the court has the power to order that your opponent does not have to pay any of your costs or order minimal fixed costs.
+Even if you are successful, then the contribution from your opponent will not normally cover the full amount you have to pay us in fees.
+Even if which you are entirely successful, we would normally expect only 60-70% of our fees to be recovered from your opponent, but it could be less than that.
+In fact, the court has the power to order that your opponent does not have to pay any of your costs.
+The court can also order minimal fixed costs.
 You will remain liable for our fees in full irrespective of the amount of the contribution from your opponent.
 There are a number of possible reasons why the court may order fixed or no costs: